decisivedevops/cli-box/README.md

 ./cli-box build
 ```

-- Once the Docker image is build, the script outputs a Docker command to access the CLI tools.
+- Once the Docker image is build, the script outputs a command to access the CLI tools.

 > Refer to [USAGE.md](USAGE.md) file to know how I am using the `cli-box` along with few other useful tools.